openhive-network/devportal/_tutorials-javascript/grant_active_permission.md

 The results of the operation is displayed on the UI along with a block number in the console to confirm a successful operation.
 If you add permission to an account that already has permission, or if your private key has been entered incorrectly, an error of "Missing Active Authority" will be displayed.

-Steemconnect offers an alternative to revoking active permission with a "simple link" solution.
+Hiveconnect offers an alternative to revoking active permission with a "simple link" solution.
 Instead of running through a list of operations on your account, you can simply use a link similar to the one below.
 You will be prompted to enter your usename and password and the specified user will have their permissions removed instantly. https://v2.steemconnect.com/revoke/@username
 This is similar to the steemconnect links that have been covered in previous tutorials.
 For a list of signing operations that work in this manner you can go to https://v2.steemconnect.com/sign